FAQ

 We’d love to chat to you.
 Contact us at: hello@lactamo.com.

-We are always interested in connecting with leaders and champions in breastfeeding, and always welcome enquiries from HCPs.
+We are always interested in connecting with breastfeeding supporters, and always welcome enquiries from HCPs.
 We recognise breastfeeding is an area of varied thoughts and opinions, with many different approaches.
 Working together, we believe we can better support our mission to give mothers the best success and experience in breastfeeding (if they choose to breastfeed).

 Please contact us at: hello@lactamo.com, and one of our team will get in touch.